JumaJuiceTime/CairnHack/adventures/conversions/the-stygian-library.md

 The Orrery

-- Make a WIL save, on success may as a single yes-or-no question about a cast horoscope and get an accurate answer.
+- Make a PRS save, on success may as a single yes-or-no question about a cast horoscope and get an accurate answer.

 ### Spider Trapdoor